MTA worker dies after fall at 125th Street Station

-NEW YORK (WABC) --An MTA worker died while on the job at 125th Street on the Lexington Avenue line early Tuesday morning.

-The MTA worker fell nine feet and hit his head while doing debris pickup.
+NEW YORK (WABC) --An MTA worker died while on the job at 125th Street on the Lexington Avenue line early Tuesday morning after falling nine feet and hitting his head while doing debris pickup.

-Transit Authority President Andy Byford said that the 23-year-old victim had been with the MTA just six months.
+Transit Authority President Andy Byford said the 23-year-old victim, identified as St Clair Zaire Richards-Stephens, had been with the MTA just six months.

 "Unfortunately, even though the emergency services worked really hard, they tried CPR, they really did try valiantly to save him, he unfortunately passed about an hour after that," Byford said.
 "So obviously our first thoughts are with him."

+Confounding the tragedy was that it created yet another transit nightmare for many commuters.
+Service on the 4/5/6 trains was suspended between 149th Street/Grand Concourse in the Bronx and 86th Street on the Upper East Side during a stretch of the morning rush, which had a ripple effect on other lines and in other boroughs.

+Commuters were warned to "expect significant delays," particularly on the W and Q lines and the 1/2/3.

-Above ground as 4, 5 and 6 trains stopped running from 149th and 86th Street, hundreds packed onto the sidewalk and at moments overflowed into the street as they waited for shuttle buses.
+Above ground at the stations, hundreds packed onto the sidewalk and at moments overflowed into the street as they waited for shuttle buses.

 The MTA said they added 50 buses to help get commuters around during the shutdowns.